 Real estate syndication is the high-stakes game of poker, while REITs are like playing a game of blackjack with the dealer – both may have their rewards, but the level of control and potential returns differ drastically.

-A real estate syndication is a group of investors who collectively pool money together to purchase a single investment property like a multi-family apartment complex, retail space, or warehouse, to name a few.
+A real estate syndicate is a group of investors who collectively pool money to purchase a single investment property like a multi-family apartment complex, retail space, or warehouse.

-A real estate syndication is comprised of sponsors who manage the project operations and investors who provide funding for the project.
+A real estate syndicate is built on the back of sponsors who manage the project operations, and investors who kick up project funding.

-Sponsors are typically real estate investment companies who put together teams that specialize in identifying real estate opportunities and managing operations to earn above-market returns.
+Sponsors are often real estate investment companies who gather teams specializing in identifying opportunities and managing property operations, aiming for above-market returns.

-Investors are crucial to the syndicate because they provide most of the project financing.
-The proliferation of the internet and crowdfunding have made networking between sponsors and investors much easier, bridging the gap between idea and execution.
+Investors are critical to the syndicate’s operational success because they provide most of the capita;.
+The proliferation of the internet and real estate crowdfunding make networking between sponsors and investors much easier, ultimately bridging the gap between idea and execution.

-Syndicates can comprise as few as 2 investors, and the largest syndicates may have hundreds of investors.
+Syndicates can be as small as two investors, but the largest options may have hundreds of investors.

-The most significant advantage of a real estate syndicate is that it helps investors to purchase a piece of real estate that would not have been possible individually.
+A primary advantage to leveraging a real estate syndicate is that it helps investors to purchase a piece of real estate that would not have been possible individually.
 This piecemeal approach makes real estate syndicates attractive to real estate opportunists no matter their initial capital availability.

 What is a REIT?